Jentuuh/AR-Multiplayer-Escape-Room/README.md

 The game exists of 4 levels, each set in a different theme and with different puzzles.
 Each player will take the role of a character of their choice (in multiplayer levels) and will need to co-operate and combine the strengths of each team member to complete the level.
 Players can communicate with each other using a textual chat.
 They can also transfer items between each other using a shared inventory.

+You can play the game at any location (although some levels require walls for a good experience), in any room.
+Before the game starts, each player will need to initialize their room and place 'object containers' around the room in order to do so.

 We developed the application in Unity using Google's ARCore framework and Photon PUN 2 framework for networking functionality.

 Here's a little [preview](https://www.youtube.com/watch?v=MD2tUd2vk1c&t=) of the application in action.